 All Special Constables must successfully complete training courses before being posted to a Police Station to work as part of a response team.
 Our Training department are currently reviewing the Special Constable training programme, but we will update candidates as and when any changes are made.

-Special Constable Students are required to take approximately thirty days of initial training from the Learning for Special Constables course over a five month period.
-Training days include a variety of Saturday and Sunday sessions along with one full ‘foundation week’ between Monday to Friday.
+Special Constable Students are required to take approximately thirty days of initial training over a five month period.
+Training days include a variety of Saturday and Sunday sessions along with one full week between Monday to Friday.

-Training will cover every element of policing and will be delivered through classroom based sessions and various practical activities.
+Training will cover every element of policing and will be delivered through classroom based sessions, online self-directed learning and various practical activities.

 During the initial training the Student Officer Learning Assessment Portfolio (SOLAP) will be introduced, this is a comprehensive portfolio that quantifies the learning and skills of a student officer.